 So I've been scouring recipes for all sorts of alternatives.
 The first recipe I decided to try was for a sprouted grain bread with only a few ingredients.
 It involved soaking brown rice overnight.
 It was a little bit of a recipe fail to be honest.
 The bread didn't rise much and I wasn't using the right equipment.
 Hence why I went looking & am currently waiting for a Le Crueset pot with lid, redeemed with FlyBuy points, to arrive!

 Meanwhile, I happened to notice a packet of organic wholemeal spelt flour when I was shopping in Coles the other week.
 I picked it up not knowing what I'd use it for but I had read somewhere that spelt was often a good grain to be using as an alternative to wheat.
 Its an older grain without as much genetic modification as the wheat flour we know today.
 I had read that it tastes & behaves similarly to wheat and is at least as nutritious.
 It is also often tolerated better than wheat.
 Not by Coeliacs, but those with wheat sensitivities.

 So then began my search through my cookbooks, my artisan bread making books & online for a spelt pizza crust.
-Afterall, pizza night was coming up & rather than buy some more gluten free wraps or pita or sourdough bread.
-I thought it would be coll to make my own pizza base!
+Afterall, pizza night was coming up & rather than buy some more gluten free wraps or pita or sourdough bread, I thought it would be cool to make my own pizza base.

 I used a few different recipes and came up with my own version.
 I wish I could say that kneading for hours & leaving bread to rise suited me but although I'm very impressed with anyone that can spend that much time in the kitchen, its not for me.
 Too many other responsibilities & interests to be immersing myself in.